When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Experiment

 Following the problem formulation in Section~\ref{sec:problemformulation}, we evaluate three aspects of execution tracing: sequential attribution, structural validation, and robustness under metadata loss.

 \paragraph{Sequential Attribution.} We measure whether the recovered attribution function $\hat{g}(t)$ correctly assigns tokens to generating agents.
-Given predicted token segments $\hat{S}$ and ground-truth segments $S$, we report token-level accuracy and concatenated-text IoU: We report the mean IoU across logs to account for variability in interaction length.
+Let $\mathcal{T}_a=\{t: g(t)=a\}$ and $\hat{\mathcal{T}}_a=\{t: \hat{g}(t)=a\}$ denote the token positions assigned to agent $a$ under the ground truth and under our estimate.
+We report token-level accuracy and the mean per-agent IoU: